Arkadin Partners with Kollective to Drive Wide Scale Deployment of Video in Enterprises

 - 56% of executives prefer video messages to traditional written communications.

-"Interest in video is surging, yet our clients are challenged in delivering high quality video experiences since they don't have sufficiently robust networks or a plan for scaling it throughout their organisations," says Andrew Pearce, Managing Director, EMEA of Arkadin.
+"Interest in video is surging, yet our clients are challenged in delivering high quality video experiences since they don't have sufficiently robust networks or a plan for scaling it throughout their organizations," says Mark Alexander, president Americas, Arkadin.
 "Kollective's delivery infrastructure solves this problem by enabling quick deployments that can reach thousands of employees simultaneously, easy maintenance and reduced network loads.
 We're confident our partnership will drive 50 - 75% increases in our webcast volume over the next few years."

 Webinar: Understanding the "Art of the Possible" for Video Communications

-Jennifer Sproul, Chief Executive, Institute of Internal Communications; William Rea, Event Specialist Manager UKIE & Netherlands for Arkadin, and Ravi Patel, Sales Director UKIMEA & Western Europe for Kollective Technology will focus on how internal communications can fully leverage video communications, ensure stakeholder buy-in, gain budget and how the human/digital factor can be blended to deliver authentic messages to the workforce in a live video webinar.
+Mark Alexander and Todd Johnson, president of Kollective, will focus on how internal communications can fully leverage video communications, ensure stakeholder buy-in, gain budget and how the human/digital factor can be blended to deliver authentic messages to the workforce in a live video webinar.

+Title: Boldly Going Where Few Have Gone: A Deep Exploration of Enterprise Video

 Topics:

-- Understand the benefits of video events and how they will position your organisation for future success.
+- Understand the benefits of video events and how they will position your organization for future success.

 - Gain insights on how to communicate with off grid employees and why having the right tools is critical to generating engagement.